danielrbenjamin/pluely/README.md

 **Zero Server Dependency:**

-Pluely makes API calls directly from your device to your chosen AI provider.
+FRIDAY makes API calls directly from your device to your chosen AI provider.
 There are no proxy servers, no middleware, and no data collection.
 Your conversations go straight from your device to OpenAI, Anthropic, Google, or whichever provider you choose.
 You can inspect every network request in your browser's developer tools to verify this claim.

 **No Telemetry:**

-Pluely has no analytics, no usage tracking, no data collection, and no telemetry of any kind.
+FRIDAY has no analytics, no usage tracking, no data collection, and no telemetry of any kind.
 Your usage patterns, conversations, and behavior remain completely private.
 The application doesn't phone home, doesn't report statistics, and doesn't collect any information about how you use it.

 **Offline Capability:**